t04glovern/alexa-gadget-cat-feeder/.blog/README.md

 * Bluetooth (Low Energy)
 * Python GPIO lib

-***NOTE**: During the instllation you will be prompted to agree with the Terms and Conditions of the `bluez` package. you can do this by typing **AGREE** when asked to*
+***NOTE**: During the installation you will be prompted to agree with the Terms and Conditions of the `bluez` package. you can do this by typing **AGREE** when asked to*

 ```bash
 # The Alexa Gadgets Raspberry Pi launch script provided herein will retrieve the 'Bluez-5.50' package at install-time from third-party sources.
 There are terms and conditions that you need to agree to abide by if you choose to install the 'Bluez-5.50' package (https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/COPYING?h=5.50).
 This script will also enable you to modify and install the 'bluez-5.50' package to enable notification callbacks after reconnections to a paired Echo device.
 This is required for communication between your gadget and the Echo device over BLE.
 If you do not agree with every term and condition associated with 'Bluez-5.50', enter 'QUIT', else enter 'AGREE'.
 AGREE
 ```

 The last thing you will be asked is if you would like to run the communication transport in BT (Classic Bluetooth) or BLE (Bluetooth Low Energy) mode.
-Depedending on what Alexa device you have will dictact which mode to choose.
+Depending on what Alexa device you have will dictate which mode to choose.
 [Here's a helpful list](https://developer.amazon.com/en-US/docs/alexa/alexa-gadgets-toolkit/understand-alexa-gadgets-toolkit.html#devices) of devices and their support you can refer to.

 ```bash
 # Which transport mode would you like to configure your gadget for (ble/bt)?